-Appearance depends on phase of lesion.
-In general they are negative, however mild hyperaemia and moderate bone uptake are present during healing.
-If extensive uptake or hyperaemia are present then an alternative diagnosis or superimposed fracture should be considered 3.
+Appearance depends on the phase of the lesion.
+In general they are negative; however, mild hyperemia and moderate bone uptake are present during healing.
+If extensive uptake or hyperemia is present, then an alternative diagnosis or superimposed fracture should be considered 3.

 Treatment and prognosis

-As these lesions are benign, characteristic in appearance and self limiting, no treatment, biopsy or even follow-up is required in typical cases.
-If associated with pathological fracture (more common in NOF) then cast immobilization until the fracture has healed, followed by biopsy with or without curettage, and bone grafting may be necessary 3.
+As these lesions are benign, characteristic in appearance and self-limiting, no treatment, biopsy or even follow-up is required in typical cases.
+If associated with pathological fracture (more common in non-ossifying fibromas) then cast immobilization until the fracture has healed, followed by biopsy with or without curettage, and bone grafting may be necessary 3.